Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

 \subsection{Maximum a posteriori --- Viterbi path}

-The most common segmentation method aims to find the most likely state sequence~$\x$ given the observations~$\y$.
-Formally, it seeks a path~$\x\in \XX^{n}$ which is a mode of the complete likelihood
+The most common segmentation method aims to find the most likely state sequence~$\x$ given observations~$\y$.
+It seeks a path~$\x\in \XX^{n}$ which is a mode of the complete likelihood

-Such a sequence is commonly known as \textit{maximum a posteriori} (MAP) or \textit{Viterbi path}, named after the algorithm of \cite{Viterbi_1967} which determines such a path via dynamic programming, see \cite{Forney_1973}, for more details.
-In its most common implementation, the Viterbi algorithm, simply referred to as \textit{Viterbi} in the sequel, has computational complexity~$\OO(m^2n)$, see also \cref{Alg:Viterbi}.
+This sequence is commonly known as \textit{maximum a posteriori} (MAP) or \textit{Viterbi path}, named after \cite{Viterbi_1967} which determines such a path via dynamic programming, see \cite{Forney_1973} for details.
+In its most common implementation, Viterbi algorithm, simply referred to as \textit{Viterbi} in the sequel, has computational complexity~$\OO(m^2n)$, see also Algorithm~\ref{Alg:Viterbi}.

 Due to the ever increasing size and complexity of datasets, there is interest in accelerating Viterbi \citep{Bulla_2019}.
 Several authors obtained sub-quadratic complexity in the size~$m$ of the state space.
-For instance, \cite{Esposito_2009} modified Viterbi and achieved a best-case complexity of~$\OO(m\log(m)n)$.
-At each step of the dynamic program, their approach avoids inspecting all potential states by ranking them and stopping the search as soon as a certain state is too unlikely. \cite{Kaji_2010} later proposed to reduce the number of states examined by Viterbi by creating groups of states at each step of the dynamic program and iteratively modifying those groups, when necessary.
+Specifically, \citet{Esposito_2009} modified Viterbi and achieved a best-case complexity of~$\OO(m\log(m)n)$.
+At each step of the dynamic program, their approach avoids inspecting all potential states by ranking them and stopping the search once a certain state is too unlikely. \cite{Kaji_2010} proposed to reduce the number of states examined by Viterbi by creating groups of states at each step of the dynamic program and iteratively modifying those groups, when necessary.
 In the best case, the complexity of their method is~$\OO(n)$.
 Both \cite{Esposito_2009} and \cite{Kaji_2010} have worst-case complexity equal to that of Viterbi.
-In contrast, \cite{Cairo_2016} were the first to propose an algorithm with worst-case complexity~$\OO((m^2/\log m)n)$ (and an extra prepossessing cost that is polynomial in~$m$ and~$n$) by improving the matrix-vector multiplication performed at each step of the dynamic program.
+In contrast, \cite{Cairo_2016} were the first to achieve worst-case complexity~$\OO((m^2/\log m)n)$ (and an extra prepossessing cost that is polynomial in~$m$ and~$n$) by improving the matrix-vector multiplication performed at each step of the dynamic program.
 All those methods find a maximizer of \eqref{Eq:Pr_Xx_Yy}.
-Note that improving Viterbi by a polynomial factor in~$m$, or more, would have important implications in fundamental graph problems, as argued in \cite{Backurs_2017}.
+Improving Viterbi by a polynomial factor in~$m$, or more, would have important implications in fundamental graph problems, as argued in \cite{Backurs_2017}.